minhnt02/My-Phishing-Case-AbBank/README.md

 <p align="center">Decision on Extending Symantec EDR</p>

 Based on the timeline, I noticed that McAfee seemed to have been implemented more recently than Symantec EDR.
 So, I hypothesized that McAfee had replaced Symantec EDR.I immediately signed up for a trial of the latest version of McAfee, installed it, and conducted local testing.The result?
 The moment I dropped my Shellcode Loader, the system instantly deleted it and raised an alert.
 It didn’t even last half a second before being wiped out😂.
-The question here is—why was it deleted?Technically, the code itself was completely harmless before execution.After some testing, I realized that McAfee automatically eliminates any file containing P/Invoke calls to Windows APIs commonly used for shellcode injection, as well as the Marshal.Copy method from .NET (These are legitimate APIs, by the way - so now I’m wondering, is McAfee actually a type of malware? 😂)
+The question here is - why was it deleted?Technically, the code itself was completely harmless before execution.After some testing, I realized that McAfee automatically eliminates any file containing P/Invoke calls to Windows APIs commonly used for shellcode injection, as well as the Marshal.Copy method from .NET (These are legitimate APIs, by the way - so now I’m wondering, is McAfee actually a type of malware? 😂)

 Injecting shellcode without using Windows APIs or .NET functions is extremely difficult.So instead of trying to make the .exe format work, why not switch to a different format that is less monitored by AV?In this case, .DLL is a strong candidate.
 Why?
 Because:
-&emsp;&emsp;+)DLL files cannot run independently—they must be executed via rundll32.
+&emsp;&emsp;+)DLL files cannot run independently - they must be executed via rundll32.
 Files that cannot execute on their own are generally monitored less than standalone executables(as long as we modify the signature to be different).
 &emsp;&emsp;+)DLL files can be loaded regardless of their format (even as .xlsx), making them highly flexible - another way to bypass Mail Gateway.

 ## III.Success 50% (from my perspective 🤷) in the third campaign.